siddhi-io/siddhi/docs/documentation/siddhi-5.x/user-guide-5.x.md

 ### **Using Siddhi as Docker Micro Service**

-Siddhi can also run on Docker on bare metal by passing the SiddhiApps and required configurations to it.
+Siddhi can also run on Docker by passing the SiddhiApps and required configurations to it.

 * Pull the the latest Siddhi Runner image from [Docker Hub](https://hub.docker.com/).
 ```